-When converting a cupcake recipe to make mini cupcakes, you will end up with three times as many minis.
+When you convert a standard cupcake recipe, you will end up with three times as many minis.

-If your cupcake recipe makes 12 cupcakes, you’ll have 36 minis.
-If your cupcake recipe makes 24 cupcakes, you’ll have 72 minis.
+That means that your cupcake recipe that makes 12 normal-sized cupcakes will yield 36 minis; if your standard recipe makes 24, you’ll have 72 minis.

 How to Fill Cupcake Liners

-Regardless of the size you are making, there are several ways to fill cupcake liners.
+Regardless of the size you are making, there are several ways to fill liners:

-- Disher Scoop.
-Basically, this is an ice cream scoop with a lever.
-I suggest using disher size 50 – which holds about .65 ounces.
+- Disher Scoop – Basically, this is an ice cream scoop with a lever.
+For minis, I suggest using disher size 50 [paid link], which holds about .65 ounces.

 How High to Fill Liners

-Different recipes call for filling cupcake liners different amounts.
-The same rules that apply to regular cupcakes also apply to mini cupcakes.
-If a cupcake recipe says to fill the liner 2/3 full, do the same thing with your mini cupcakes.
+Different recipes call for filling cupcake liners different amounts, and the same rules that apply to regular cupcakes also apply to minis.
+If a cupcake recipe says to fill the liner 2/3 full, do the same thing when you convert the recipe to mini cupcakes.

-Because they are smaller, mini cupcakes take less time to bake than full-sized cupcakes.
+Because they are smaller, mini cupcakes take less time to bake than full-sized ones.
 Typically, the baking time is somewhere between nine and fifteen minutes.

 How Much Frosting Should You Use?